drop2jyoti/Estimation-of-Obesity-Levels/README.md

 ## Project Overview

-Our aim in this project is to create a machine-learning model based on demographic features (such as age, gender, height, and weight) and lifestyle habits (e.g. eating patterns, exercise, smoking, and water intake) for predicting obesity levels.
-To do so we analyze the dataset titled  "Estimation of Obesity Levels Based On Eating Habits and Physical Condition” (https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition) which contains 16 features and 2111 observations.
+In this project we use machine learning techniques to predict obesity levels based on various factors (such as age, gender, height, and weight) and lifestyle habits (e.g. eating patterns, exercise, smoking, and water intake).
+To do so we analyze the dataset titled  "Estimation of Obesity Levels Based On Eating Habits and Physical Condition” (https://archive.ics.uci.edu/dataset/544/estimation+of+obesity+levels+based+on+eating+habits+and+physical+condition), which contains 16 features and 2111 observations.

 ## Potential Business Cases in Different Areas